Brickmakers, tilemakers and the sandstone

 For the firing, the bricks were placed on the ground, stacked on several levels on which was added coal to bake them.
 It took a long time (even several hours).
 This method has been used by the last generation of Vignacourt' brickmakers.

 "La Brique Picarde" (the Picardy brick) was the name of one of the companies was present after the 1st World War.
-There is a street called 'Briqueterie" (brickyard) where one of the workshop was located.
+There is a street called 'Briqueterie" (brickyard) where one of the workshops was located.

 Local wall with bricks made in Vignacourt.